-Engine Alarm-Sounds an alarm and a warning light will turn on when an engine temperature exceeds the set limit or if the oil pressure drops below the set range.
+Engine Alarm-Sounds an alarm when an engine temperature exceeds the set limit or if the oil pressure drops below the set range.
 If the alarm sounds during operation, immediately turn OFF the engine and determine the cause.
 The engine alarm will also sound if the outdrive lube level falls to a critical level.
 Consult the propulsion unit owner's manual in your Owner Information Binder for additional information.